PetarV-/deepmersion/README.md

 for the sound to **reflect a distilled version of one's surroundings**, keeping the auditory experience coherent with the perceived world, and thus feeling less artificial.
 As our primary use case involves productivity-boosting (although other applications of deepmersion are, of course, more than possible), the first option can be quickly discarded.
 Therefore, _we would ideally want the generated ambient sound to match the context of the user's surroundings_.
-Deepmersion was built with this as its primary objective---especially, making it way simpler to do so compared to extensive manual fine-tuning.
+Deepmersion was built with this as its primary objective---especially, making it way simpler to do so compared to the extensive manual fine-tuning offered by existing solutions.

 ## License
 MIT